qmcurrents/gimic/README.md

 - For instructions how to compile and install this program refer to the INSTALL file in the top level directory.
-- For more detailed information on how to use the program read the documents found in the Documentation directory.
 - There is an annotated example input in the examples/ directory.
 - For information on command line flags available run: 'gimic --help'